New Zealand's regulatory situation for EMF exposure

 https://www.health.govt.nz/our-work/environmental-health/non-ionising-radiation/research-non-ionising-radiation >Ineragency Committee: Terms of Reference (doc, 33 KB) sic

 Regulations regarding cell phone tower output and siting, come under the Resource Management Act (1991) NESTF regulations, controlled nationally by the Resource Management's National Environmental Standards for Telecommunication Facilities (NESTF) Regulations 2016.
 In 2008 the NESTF 2008 came into effect and were updated in 2016, with a user guide published in 2018.
-Currently, the New Zealand Outdoors Party is contesting the legality of the NESTF regulations which all rest on the out-dated principle that non-ionizing radiation only does harm if it is strong enough to heat you.
+Recently, the New Zealand Outdoors Party contested the legality of the NESTF regulations which all rest on the out-dated principle that non-ionizing radiation only does harm if it is strong enough to heat you.
+Unfortunately, the Government upheld this standard.
+Despite issuing an invitation for submissions, the government didn't wait for these submissions to be received before deciding to continue on with what is in effect an old and never actually properly protective standard.

 Rather than take a precautionary approach our standards tend to fit with industry need